Prior knowledge of Spanish required:

 Course Texts (must be bought by student):

-The primary aim of these modules is to enable students to communicate effectively at a reasonable level in everyday, predictable situations likely to be met in work or study situations in a Spanish-speaking country.
+The primary aim of this module is to enable students to communicate effectively at a reasonable level in everyday, predictable situations likely to be met in work or study situations in a Spanish-speaking country.
 Furthermore, it aims to help students to improve their accuracy of grammar and syntax and to develop essential reading and writing skills.

 By the end of the module, students should be able to:

-- understand the main points on familiar matters regularly encountered
+- understand the main points on matters regularly encountered.

-- enter unprepared into conversation, and describe experiences and events and give reasons for opinions
+- enter unprepared into conversation, describe experiences and events and give reasons for opinions.

 By the end of the course, students should be able to perform many tasks at Level B1 Independent user (threshold) of the Common European Framework.